marhoy/nrk-download/README.md

 ```

 # Usage
-There are two ways do download things:
-1. You can interactively search for content.
-You have to specify whether you are searching for a particular program, or if you are searching for a series.
-You will go through a selection process in order to identify what is to be downloaded.
-1. You can specify an URL that identifies the content that you want to dowload.
-The URL is typically copied from https://tv.nrk.no/.
-In this case, the download starts with no questions asked.
+Before NRK restricted the API, it was possible to search for content.
+With the current restrictions, you will need to specify an URL for the content you want to download.
+Start by browsing https://tv.nrk.no or https://radio.nrk.no until you find what you want.
+Copy the URL and give it as argument for this tool, either on the command-line or from a file.

 ```
 $ nrkdownload -h
-usage: nrkdownload [-h] [--version] [-d DIRECTORY]
+usage: nrkdownload [-h] [--version] [-d DIRECTORY] [-v] [-a | -l] [-f FILE]
-                   (-p PROGRAM | -s SERIES | -u URL)
+                   [URL [URL ...]]

 Download series or programs from NRK, complete with images and subtitles.

+positional arguments:
+  URL                   Specify download source(s).
+Browse https://tv.nrk.no/
+                        or https://radio.nrk.no/ and copy the URL.
+The URL can point to a whole series, or just one episode.

 optional arguments:
   -h, --help            show this help message and exit --version             show program's version number and exit -d DIRECTORY          The directory where the downloaded files will be
                         placed
-  -p PROGRAM, --program PROGRAM
-                        Search for a program that matches the string PROGRAM.
-                        Interactive download.
-  -s SERIES, --series SERIES
-                        Search for a series that matches the string SERIES.
-                        Interactive download
-  -u URL, --url URL     Download whatever is specified by URLs, no questions
-                        asked.
-URLs can be copied from https://tv.nrk.no/
+  -v, --verbose         Increase verbosity.
+Can be repeated up to two times.
+  -a, --all             If URL matches several episodes: Download all episodes
+                        without asking.
+  -l, --last            If URL matches several episodes: Download the latest
+                        without asking.
+  -f FILE, --file FILE  Specify a file containing URLs, one URL per line.
+                        Specifying urls from a file will automatically enable --all and download all episodes from series.

 The files are by default downloaded to ~/Downloads/nrkdownload.
 This can be changed by using the option -d as described above, or you can define the environment variable NRKDOWNLOAD_DIR
 ```

-## Searching for a series
+## Downloading a series
 Let's say you are interested in downloading all the available episodes about the rescue boat "Elias".
-You would then use the flag `-s` to specify that you are searching for a series with the name Elias.
-If there is more than one matching series, you will be asked to specify which one of them you want.
-You respond to this by typing an integer and pressing Enter.
-If there is only one matching series, it skips directly to the next step:
+You would then search for "Elias" on https://tv.nrk.no and end up at a page with the URL https://tv.nrk.no/serie/elias

 Then, all of the registered episodes will be listed (due to copyright-issues, some of them might not be available for download).
 You then will be asked to specify what episodes you want to download.
 You respond to this by typing an integer or a range.
 The range can be specified in different ways:
 - `5-10` or `5:10`, means all episodes from 5 to 10, including both 5 and 10.